andmpel/MacOS-All-In-One-Update-Script/README.md

 source ./update-all.sh
 ```

-### Setting Up for Frequent Use
+### Manually Configuring Alias for Repeat Use

-For easy access, copy the script to a directory included in your `PATH`.
+For easy access, copy the `update-all.sh` script to a directory included in your `PATH`.
 Here’s how:

 ```sh
 USER_SCRIPTS="${HOME}/.local/bin"  # Modify as needed